 One of the things you will notice straight away is how such delicious recipes are so easy to make.

 I would like to thank Nesa aunty and her friends who are part of this very important project, for giving me permission to post recipes from ‘Recipes of the Jaffna Tamils’ on ‘My Tamil Kitchen’.

 To buy a copy, please email either Yoga aunty (email@example.com) or Nesa aunty (firstname.lastname@example.org).
+I am not sure if there is any in stock – but you can check.
 With christmas around the corner – this is a perfect present for friends and family that love to cook.
 I have two on order.

-This wonderful cookbook is not only a must have in my home, it is an inspiration and a reminder that I must never forget my identity.
+This wonderful cookbook is not only a must have in my home, it is an inspiration and a reminder of my (our) identity.